Industry leaders guiding our world-leading research and disrupting conventional business models in undergraduate and postgraduate education.

 The Business School Advisory was established in 2019 to help shape the University of Aberdeen Business School’s strategic goals to enhance students’ employment prospects, collaborate with industry and assist in being future focussed with research and course offerings.

-The Business School Advisory is made up of eleven senior executives who have expertise across a broad range of sectors to reflect the disciplines taught within the Business School.
+The Business School Advisory is made up of ten senior executives who have expertise across a broad range of sectors to reflect the disciplines taught within the Business School.
 The Board members are leaders in their fields and enthusiastic about offering guidance and sharing knowledge to support the development of the Business School.

 The meets three times a year with small focus groups running between meetings enabling members to focus on specific programmes and projects.
 The meetings are chaired by Professor George Yule, Honorary Professor of Entrepreneurship at the University of Aberdeen.